torvalds/linux/Documentation/media/uapi/v4l/tuner.rst

 .. note::

    :ref:`VIDIOC_S_TUNER <VIDIOC_G_TUNER>` does not switch the
-   current tuner, when there is more than one at all.
+   current tuner, when there is more than one.
 The tuner is solely determined by the current video input.
 Drivers must support both ioctls and set the ``V4L2_CAP_TUNER`` flag in the struct :c:type:`v4l2_capability` returned by the :ref:`VIDIOC_QUERYCAP` ioctl when the